wwanxh/DCM---Digital-Collection-Management/README.md

 * **Root XMP Editor:** `A tool to add dublin core and xmp properties into root level metadata of the generated PDF/A2`

-* Text Layer Editor: Under developing
+* Text Layer Editor: Testing

 * Hidden Layer Membership Support: Testing